zstoebs/JavaGen/README.md

 ```

 ### Open Source
 If you have any ideas or encounter any problems, feel free to make a pull request or contact
 me directly!

-**Thank you for choosing Javagen! ~ Zach**
+**~ Zach**

 ### Acknowledgements
 CS2201 for teaching me C++ and CS3251 for inspiring me.